 - someone has moved in or out of your property.

-Every six months you will be asked by your community housing provider to provide proof of income for everyone in your household.
+Every six months you will be asked to provide proof of income for everyone in your household.
 This is to make sure you are being charged the correct amount of rent.

 If you or anyone in your household is receiving an income from Centrelink, you can choose to have your income details provided directly from Centrelink to your community housing organisation.